 Someone can always find something objectionable in virtually any literature to merit some kind of censoring.
 There was the not-so-long-ago incident of some self-appointed book police who went on a mission to have such literary classics as Mark Twain’s Tom Sawyer and Huckleberry Finn removed from all the city’s schools and libraries because of their use of racial epithets and attitudes.
 Come on, the man was just telling a story!
 I just heard that as a compromise, instead of banning the Twain books entirely, they merely will be rewritten, the racist stuff either changed or taken out completely.
 I don’t think that Twain would have allowed it.
 Can you imagine how much unnecessary work that is?

 Now they are all up-in-arms about the movie classic Gone With the Wind (1939), complaining that it does not give a true depiction of slavery and southern conditions of the time.
 Well, of course it doesn’t!
 There is a reason for that.
 The producers of the film went to great lengths to “whitewash” the original book on which it was based so that it would be less offensive to the general public.
 They chose to focus on the characters and the love story instead.
 Movies are works of art.
 Regard them as that, whether than picking on every little thing in them.
+They have now added to the banned list, Animal Farm, Catcher in the Rye, Fahrenheit 451, Lord of the Flies and 1984.

 I could take issue with all those old MGM musicals and the many thousands of films produced that include no black people whatsoever.
-That is more offensive to me, and I expect a lot of others as well, than Gone With the Wind ever could be.
+That is more offensive to me, and I expect to a lot of others as well, than Gone With the Wind ever could be.
 Can you imagine watching film after film for decades with scenes featuring crowds of people in public settings, like big city streets, nightclubs, restaurants and theatrical presentations, and never to see anyone like yourself represented on the screen, except white folks exclusively?
 But if we banned all of those films, there wouldn’t be a whole lot to watch.
 I elaborate on this subject in my blog article, Black History, Part 3: Racism via Show Business.

 There is this thing that has recently cropped up with protesters objecting to statues and memorials that have to do with the Confederacy.
 It’s gotten so out-of-hand now that, in addition to literature and certain movies, some people are re-evaluating practically every piece of public art and finding something offensive or objectionable about them.
 If they are allowed to have their way, where will it end?

 Why not get rid of all the statues of George Washington, Thomas Jefferson and Christopher Columbus that you can find all over the place, to name only three?
 They all were slave owners.
 In fact, let’s tear down the Jefferson Memorial and rename the Washington Monument, as well as everything else with those names on them.
 Get rid of Columbus Day.
-We don’t need to be reminded of that racist asshole every year.
+We don’t need to be reminded of that racist numbskull every year.

 Well, guess what?
 Just days after I wrote the last paragraph, I heard on the news that two (so far) statues of Chris Columbus–the one in New York’s Central Park and one in Brooklyn–were vandalized and defaced.
 There was even some protest of the Columbus Day Parade this year.
 I’m just talking.
 I didn’t expect anybody to take me up on it!